Is Stochastic Gradient Descent Effective? A PDE Perspective on Machine Learning processes: Acknowledgments

 \section{Acknowledgments}

-D.B., P.I. were partially supported by the Projects PID2022-142202NB-I00 and PID2019-105599GB-I0 (Spanish Ministry of Science and Innovation).
-M.B., P.I. were partially supported by the Projects MTM2017-85757-P, PID2020-113596GB-I00 and PID2023-150166NB-I00 (Spanish Ministry of Science and Innovation).
-D.B., M.B., P.I. acknowledge the financial support from the Spanish Ministry of Science and Innovation, through the ``Severo Ochoa Programme for Centres of Excellence in R\&D'' (CEX2019-000904-S and CEX2023-001347-S) and by the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement no. 777822.
+D.B., P.I. were partially supported by the research Projects PID2022-142202NB-I00 and PID2019-105599GB-I0 all funded by the Spanish Ministry of Science and Innovation MCIN/AEI/10.13039/501100011033.
+M.B., P.I. were partially supported by the research Projects MTM2017-85757-P, PID2020-113596GB-I00 and PID2023-150166NB-I00 all fund\-ed by the Spanish Ministry of Science and Innovation MCIN/AEI/10.13039/501100011033.
+D.B., M.B., P.I. acknowledge the financial support from the Spanish Ministry of Science and Innovation, through the ``Severo Ochoa Programme for Centres of Excellence in R\&D'' CEX2019-000904-S and CEX2023-001347-S, and by the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement no. 777822.
 P.I. was partially funded by the FPU-grant FPU19/04791 from the Spanish Ministry of Universities.

 {\sl \copyright~2025 by the authors.
 This paper may be reproduced, in its entirety, for non-commercial purposes.}